illinois/clip-illinois/README.md

 No. If you create an equivalent Windows script and would like to add it to this project please email Angrave.

-## Q. Where is the source code?
+## Q. How does it work?

+The functions uses OSX's `pbpaste` to get the text of the current clipboard content, then uses standard shell commands to convert the text before piping back the result into the clipboard using `pbcopy`

-The script code is very short - just one file - see the script here -
+The script is very short - just one file - see the source code here -

 https://github.com/illinois/clip-illinois/blob/master/env#L53